NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

 + cuDNN could be considered to forbid if much GPU memory cost need to reduce during both buildtime and runtime.

+### TensorRTGraphSurgeon

++ Do graph edition using TensorRT API.

 ### TimingCache

 + Examples of using reusable timing cache for building similar engine repeatedly in TensorRT.

 + Without specify manually, timing cache is still utilized during single build time (for example there are several convolution layers with identical parameters in the network) but deleted once the serialized network is produced.
 If we specify it manually, the timing cache can be saved as file and used among building serialized network for more times.

+### TorchOperation

++ Use CUDA runtime API in pyTorch rather than cudart library.

++ This is usually needed when some parts of our pipeline are in pyTorch.

 ---